skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 >
 > * He was once the most feared and terrible rulers of this island.
 >   This is a big deal, since there have been a lot of rotten tyrants
 >   here over the centuries.
-He was a wizard (Lich) of such vast power
+He was a wizard (lich) of such vast power
 >   that he could take on armies.
 >
 > * It took several of the most powerful heroes in the world to defeat
 >   him last time around, and even then they only managed to imprison
 >   him, not destroy him.
 >
-> * He's a Lich, so if he's defeated he will simply rise again the
+> * He's a lich, so if he's defeated he will simply rise again the
 >   next day, at the location of his phylactery. (the Orb Skeeve has)
->   The only way to keep a Lich from rising again is to destroy his
+>   The only way to keep a lich from rising again is to destroy his
 >   Phylactery, but this one is trapped in such a way that it will
 >   kill almost everyone within 100 miles if it's destroyed.
 >